Frank-The-Tank/The-Proof-Testament/README.md

 ### Additional Help
 If you are receiving the error "Error: Could not find module '@angular-devkit/core'" run npm install @angular-devkit/core --save-dev.
 This is a fix until the angularCLI developers release a patch.

-### Includes
+### Awknowledgements
-This project uses a heavily modified version of the popular QuillJS library
+This project uses a heavily modified version of the popular QuillJS library (https://github.com/quilljs/quill)